 Grounding the Wind Sentry is vitally important.
 Without proper grounding, static electrical charge can build up during certain atmospheric conditions and discharge through the transducers.
-This discharge can cause erroneous signals or transducer failure.
-To direct the discharge away from the transducers, the instrument is made with a special anti-static plastic.
-It is very important that the instrument be connected to a good earth ground.
+This discharge may cause erroneous signals or transducer failure.
+To direct the discharge away from the transducers, housings in which the transducers are mounted are made with a special anti-static plastic.
+It is important that the mounting post be connected to a good earth ground.
 There are two ways this may be accomplished.
 First, the Wind Sentry may be mounted on a metal pipe which is connected to earth ground.
 The mounting pipe should not be painted where the Wind Sentry is mounted.
 Towers or masts set in concrete should be connected to one or more grounding rods.
 If it is difficult to ground the mounting post in this manner, the following method should be used.
-Inside the junction box the terminal labeled EARTH GND is internally connected to the anti-static housings.
+Inside the junction box the screw labeled EARTH GND is connected to the anti-static housings.
 This terminal should be connected to an earth ground (Refer to wiring diagram).

-Initial installation is most easily done with two people; one to adjust the instrument position and the other to observe the indicating device.
+Vane alignment is most easily done with two people; one to adjust the instrument position and the other to observe the indicating device.
 When anemometer and vane are mounted on the same cross arm (Model 03002), the azimuth potentiometer has been aligned at the factory such that the mounting cross arm should be oriented North-South with the vane on the North end.